The Best Cheap Tile Cutter

 - A carry case will ensure your porcelain tile cutter is accurate for longer and does not sustain any damage.

 Why Do I Recommend using a manual Porcelain Tile Cutter

 From a hand scribber that breaks more tiles than it cuts, to all sorts of electric tile saws from handheld to table oriented and a majority of my cuts were on a manual tile cutter.

-For speed and accuracy, you simply cannot beat a manual tile cutter.
+For speed and accuracy, you simply cannot beat a manual snap and score tile cutter.